quil-lang/magicl/doc/dev-how-to.md

 as implemented by the `matmul-lisp` generic function.

-Later on, when implementing the BLAS accelerated `matmul`, we can use `define-extensible-function` and specify the backend we're defining it for.
+Later on, when implementing the BLAS accelerated `matmul`, we can use `extend-function` and specify the backend we're extending it with.

 ```
 ;; in BLAS extension
-(define-extensible-function (matmul matmul-blas :blas) (a b)
+(extend-function (matmul matmul-blas :blas) (a b)
   (:method (a b)
     ;; ...
     ))
 ```

+As the names imply, `define-extensible-function` defines a backend function and extends it, and `extend-function` extends an already-defined backend function.

 In general, we suggest always having a pure Lisp version if feasible.